rafaelducati/udacity-a-maze/README.md

 - Compatible with iOS and Android

 ### Extras
-- Added initial signpost with UI to guide the user;
+- Added initial signpost with UI
 - Added Luminari font text to add more consistency to the labyrinth design
 - Added 7 hidden coins
 - Added a score based on quantity of collected coins
+- Added a soil texture under the central tree mini maze
-- Added a commentary phrase at final signpost with seven differente messagens, each one depending on the number of collected coins
+- Added a commentary phrase panel at final signpost with seven differente messagens, each one depending on the number of collected coins
-- Changed the door locked audio to a tone sample (The original file had too low volume).
+- Changed the door locked audio to a tone sample (The original locked door audio file has a low volume).

+### Audio Credits
+- Audio ambience: [North Wood Forest in Late Winter, afternoon, cloudy, cold air rumble, some wind rustle in frozen trees, crows calls, birds tweets and chirps, wildlife includes: American Crows, Common Raven, Black-Capped Chickadee](https://www.zapsplat.com/music/north-wood-forest-in-late-winter-afternoon-cloudy-cold-air-rumble-some-wind-rustle-in-frozen-trees-crows-calls-birds-tweets-and-chirps-wildlife-includes-american-crows-common-raven-black-cap/) - Author: [Articulated](https://www.zapsplat.com/author/articulated/) - Standard Licence
+- Tone sound for locked door: [A Tone](http://soundbible.com/1815-A-Tone.html) - Author: His Self - Public Domain

 ### Screenshots